vikaskumaryadav13/Enhancement-of-Nxt-Trendz---Payment-module-2/README.md

   - Feature 5

     - When an authenticated user clicks on the **Remove All** button, all the cart items should be removed from the cart and [Empty Cart View](https://assets.ccbp.in/frontend/content/react-js/nxt-trendz-cart-features-empty-cart-view.png) should be displayed

+  - Feature 6
+    - Add a Payment Popup feature to the application.
+A Popup should be displayed when a user clicks the Checkout button from the cart page.
+    - The Popup should include fields for the user to select one of the payment methods like Card, Net Banking, UPI, Wallet, and Cash on Delivery.
+Ensure all the options, except for Cash on Delivery, are disabled.
+    - The Popup should also include a summary, which displays the number of items and the total price the user will pay.
+    - The Popup should also have a Confirm Order button.
+If the Cash on Delivery payment option is not selected, the Confirm Order button must be disabled.
+    - Clicking this button will display a success message stating "Your order has been placed successfully".
+    - Ensure your application maintains good CSS styling.

 - The `CartContext` has an object as a value with the following properties
   - `cartList` - this key stores the cart items